10 dead in Kashmir gunbattle between rebels, army

 The dead included three Indian soldiers and three suspected insurgents.
 Two other Indian soldiers were wounded, he said.
 Four civilians in an Indian border village died of bullet wounds, said Rajesh Kumar, a state police officer.

 Shantmanu, a state government official who uses one name, said civilians in the village were evacuated and schools were closed for the day.

 Arnia is the sector where Indian and Pakistani troops exchanged shelling and firing in late September and October, killing 20 people and wounding more than 100.
 The clashes were the most serious violation of a 2003 cease-fire agreement.

 The army officer said the attackers in Thursday's fighting crossed over from Pakistani territory, but there was no independent confirmation of that.

-Rebels have been battling Indian rule since 1989.
-More than 68,000 people have been killed in the uprising and in a subsequent Indian military crackdown.
+Rebel groups have been fighting Indian rule in the region since 1989.
+More than 68,000 people have been killed in the fighting and in a subsequent Indian military crackdown.

 Kashmir is divided between India and Pakistan.
 They have fought three wars, two of them over control of Kashmir, since they won independence from British colonial rule in 1947.